Mte90/espanso-typofixer/readme.md

 The words list are in the words folder in JSON format, the `generator.py` script generate the `.yml` files for the various languages.

-The `tools` folder includes some script to convert a CSV to JSON and removed duplicates.
+The `tools` folder includes some script to convert a CSV to JSON and remove duplicates.

 ## TODO

 * Define how to upload the packages for espanso hub
-* Fix `tools` to work outside the original python project